Contact us at 914-666-4665

 Babesia and Lyme Disease: Symptoms & Treatment

-After 37 years treating Lyme disease, I’ve learned that Babesia—a malaria-like parasite transmitted by the same ticks that carry Lyme disease—is often the reason patients don’t get better with standard Lyme treatment.
-It’s the most common and most debilitating Lyme coinfection, affecting 30-40% of Lyme patients in endemic areas.
-Babesia produces a distinct symptom pattern:
+Babesia and Lyme Disease: Symptoms and Treatment Babesia—a malaria-like parasite transmitted by the same ticks that carry Lyme disease—is a common reason patients do not fully recover with standard Lyme treatment. :contentReference[oaicite:0]{index=0} It is one of the most significant Lyme coinfections, affecting an estimated 30–40% of patients in endemic areas.
+Babesia produces a distinct symptom

 Babesia and Lyme Disease: Symptoms & Treatment Read More »